Garnet Stakes

 The Garnet Stakes is a Listed flat horse race in Ireland open to thoroughbred fillies and mares aged three years or older.
 It is run at Naas over a distance of 1 mile (1,609 metres), and it is scheduled to take place each year in October.

 The race was first run in 2005.

+Records

+Leading jockey since 2005 (3 wins):